 Duties of the Executive Commissioner

-Serve as a representative for the GRIA Commission at the Senate meetings and any other necessary functions.
+Serve as a representative for the Commission at the Senate meetings and any other necessary functions.

 Appoint a Secretary of the Commission.
-The Secretary shall be responsible for maintaining accurate minutes of Commission meetings and shall also be responsible for distributing them to the GRIA Commission and the Administrative Assistant and presenting them for approval at the beginning of each meeting.
+The Secretary shall be responsible for maintaining accurate minutes of Commission meetings and shall also be responsible for distributing them to the Commission and the Administrative Assistant and presenting them for approval at the beginning of each meeting.

 Maintain contact and/or hold meetings with federal, state, and local leaders to keep abreast of current issues affecting students of the University.